 Instead of leading a classroom, she went to work for Congressman Ed Pastor, representing him and coordinating his constituent services for the western portion of then Congressional District 2.
 In her time with Mr. Pastor, Charlene opened up the first congressional office ever in Yuma and helped bring a Veteran's Administration clinic to the County.

 Charlene continued her pursuit of public service.
 She was elected to a seat on the Yuma Union High School District, serving for a time as President of the Board.
-In her capacity she helped spearhead cost savings in the schools, such as finding a more cost effective way of transporting students to school, delivering lunch to students, and pushed the district to modernize while saving taxpayer funds.
+In this capacity she helped spearhead cost savings in schools, such as finding a more cost effective way of transporting students to school, delivering lunch to students, and pushed the district to modernize.
 Because students in the district had outdated books which were too expensive to continue purchasing, she helped usher in a new era of students receiving a PDA (Personal Digital Assistant) which delivered the latest information at a very low price.

 See all posts